PaulJkr/GUI_workshop/honey_wasp___server___.md

 _______________
 _june 24_

+websocket server.
 it runs a redis client,
 it has license to create and edit files for components that want to be exported.  to 'hard code', the saved redis selections iow.

+there are sets or sections , and each one has cells. right now we are just rectangles for cells, and as long as the cells are divs this will remain the case.  so we need to see if we can nest svgs as react components without intervening divs.  i think we can.  then we can make aperiodic tilings for the cells.

+the next step is state data design.

+the content fed to the root render should be calculated from the content vector.

+right now i think the content vector is [section, cell], those coordinates index dictionaries section to `sections_basket` and cell to section. we could make `section_view` a legitimate cell coordinate, which would allow calculating to show the overall section view for that section.

+for now can put current nav-state to localStorage and query this on reload.  can still have a hard-coded override switch standing by ready to be unncommented.